Survey845/calculator/README.md

 ## Calculator
-# A basic calculator made using HTML, CSS, Javascript and a CSS Framework called Taiwind.
+# A basic calculator made using HTML, CSS, Javascript and a CSS Framework called Tailwind.

 # Features: